WATCH ON BBC SELECT: THE REVOLUTION DROP

-Start your free trial of BBC Select on the Apple TV app and Amazon Prime Video Channels and watch The Revolution Drop, plus hundreds of hours of critically-acclaimed titles across culture, politics and ideas.
+Start your BBC Select free trial with any of the streaming platforms listed below and watch The Revolution Drop, plus hundreds of hours of critically-acclaimed titles across culture, politics and ideas.
 Free trial restrictions apply*.

 Featured in The Revolution Drop on BBC Select:

 The Drop on BBC Select brings you the thoughts of writers, filmmakers and more.
 This week, Alicia Garza tells us why she thinks Black people need a revolution.

 Hashtags don’t start revolutions, but co-founder of Black Lives Matter Alicia Garza built a movement, to help bring about the revolution black people deserve.
 She explains how Black Lives Matter, founded in 2013, became such a powerful force for change in 2020.